Why ADA Website Compliance Will Be So Critical In 2022

-One thing that has become apparent as our nation has embraced telecommuting as a part of Covid-19, is that ADA Website Compliance is more critical than ever.
-Since the pandemic began, Internet use has gone up by 70%.
+One thing that has become apparent as our nation now comes out of a Covid-19 driven world, ADA Website Compliance is more critical than ever.
+Since the pandemic first began, Internet use has steadily increased by 70%.
 The world now has around 4.33 BILLION active users on the Internet!
-More people are not only working from home but are also using the Internet to seek healthcare services via Telehealth and shopping for everyday necessities.
-So, if your website does not meet ADA Compliance, exactly what does that mean?
-Here are somethings to think about for 2021 and further.
+More people now work from home more than ever.
+Use of the Internet to seek healthcare services via Telehealth and shopping for everyday necessities continues to rise post-covid.
+But so have the lawsuits for websites that don’t meet ADA Compliance.
+So, if your website is not ADA Compliant, exactly what does that mean?
+Here are somethings to think about for 2022 and beyond.

 What Is ADA Compliance?